jvassev/ansinetes/README.md

 * have some spare CoreOS VMs and want to quickly make a secure kube cluster with sensible config
 * want to try the Kubernetes bleeding edge and can't wait for the packages to arrive for your distro
 * want to painlessly try out obscure Kubernetes options
+* want to the best debug experience in Kubernetes (private registry and full access to both the pod and the service networks)

 # FAQ
 * Why CoreOS?
 Because it nicely integrates docker with flannel.
 With a little extra work you could run ansinetes on every systemd-compatible distro.